Agentic Tool Use

 - chaining: real agents chain multiple tool calls to complete complex tasks—planning, executing, observing results, and adjusting

 The key insight: the model doesn’t “know” anything the tool returns—it just learns when to ask.
-Your classroom tools demonstrate this perfectly: the model samples VOTE not because it knows the answer, but because the training data included VOTE in that context.
+Your classroom tools demonstrate this perfectly: the model samples GOOGLE not because it knows the answer, but because the training data included GOOGLE in that context.
 The actual knowledge comes from outside the model.

 This is why tool-using AI agents can do things like search the web for current information, run calculations they couldn’t do in their head, or control robots and software.
 The model’s job is to know when to call a tool and how to use the result—not to contain all knowledge itself.